The U.K. Holds Another Election To Determine Brexit And Britain's Future

 This will be the fifth major vote in the country in under five years — including two previous general elections, European Parliament elections and the Brexit referendum — a sign of how chaotic British politics have become.

-The stakes are high, voters are weary and the two main candidates for prime minister are especially polarizing and flawed.
+The stakes are high, voters are weary and the two main candidates for prime minister are especially polarizing.

 Here are some key details to understand before Thursday's vote.